 Early Life and Education

-Amnon Shashua was born in Ramat Gan, Israel, to parents of Iraqi origin.
-From a young age, he displayed a fascination with computers, a field then in its early stages of development.
-He received his B.Sc. in mathematics and computer science from Tel-Aviv University in 1985.
-He earned his M.Sc. in computer science from the Weizmann Institute of Science in 1989.
-In 1993, he completed his Ph.D. in brain and cognitive sciences from the Massachusetts Institute of Technology (MIT).
+Amnon Shashua was born in Ramat Gan, Israel, on May 26, 1960.
+From a young age, he was fascinated with computers.
+He attended the ORT school in Givatayim for early education in computer engineering.
+Shashua received a B.Sc. in mathematics and computer science from Tel-Aviv University in 1985.
+He also earned a M.Sc. in computer science in 1989 from the Weizmann Institute of Science and a Ph.D. from MIT.

 Rise to Success